xma711/notebook/linux/sftp/README.md

-sftp
+Sftp
 ------------------------------

-sftp comes with the ssh server.
+Sftp comes with the ssh server.

-nothing needs to do to enable it.
+Nothing needs to do to enable it.

-from a client:
+From a client:
 sftp user@ip_address
 then the client can browse the "user" home directory in the server.

-to get a file, cd to the right directory and
+To get a file, cd to the right directory and
 get filename
 (this gets the file from remote server to the local computer in the directory where the sftp session is started)